anantSinghCross/CountNet/README.md

 ## Usage

 This repository provides the [keras](https://keras.io/) model to be used from Python to infer count estimates.
 The preprocessing dependes on librosa and scikit-learn.
-Not that the provided model is trained on 16 kHz samples of 5 seconds duration.
+Note that the provided model is trained on 16 kHz samples of 5 seconds duration.

 ### Docker